lcsaverty/airbnb-clone/README.md

 Provide step-by-step instructions on how to set up the project locally:

-1. *Install Node.js and npm*: To run the project, you need Node.js and npm (Node Package Manager) installed on your computer.
+**1. Install Node.js and npm:** To run the project, you need Node.js and npm (Node Package Manager) installed on your computer.
 You can download Node.js from the official website: https://nodejs.org/. npm is included with Node.js.

-2. *Clone the repository:* Clone the project repository to your local machine using Git.
+**2. Clone the repository:** Clone the project repository to your local machine using Git.
 Open a terminal or command prompt and run the following command:

 git clone <repository_url>
 Replace <repository_url> with the URL of your project repository.

-3. **Navigate to the project directory: Change your current working directory to the project folder: cd <project_folder>
+**3. Navigate to the project directory:** Change your current working directory to the project folder: cd <project_folder>
 Replace <project_folder> with the name of your project folder.

-4. **Install dependencies: Install the required project dependencies by running the following command: npm install
+**4. Install dependencies:** Install the required project dependencies by running the following command: npm install
 This command reads the package.json file in the project directory and installs the listed dependencies.

-5. **Start the development server: Run the following command to start the local development server: npm start
+**5. Start the development server:** Run the following command to start the local development server: npm start
 This command starts the React development server, which automatically opens the project in your default web browser.

-6. **View the project: You should now be able to view the project running at http://localhost:3000 or another available port in your web browser.
+**6. View the project:** You should now be able to view the project running at http://localhost:3000 or another available port in your web browser.

-7. **Make changes: You can now make changes to the project files using your preferred code editor.
+**7. Make changes:** You can now make changes to the project files using your preferred code editor.
 The development server will automatically reload the browser when you save any changes.

-8. **Stop the development server: To stop the development server, press Ctrl + C in the terminal or command prompt where the server is running.
+**8. Stop the development server:** To stop the development server, press Ctrl + C in the terminal or command prompt where the server is running.

 Remember to always follow the best practices and guidelines for the technologies and libraries used in the project.
 Happy coding!